 Existence, uniqueness, and continuous dependence results for Caputo-type fractional initial-value problems recently received significant attention, and new advances employ modern fixed-point and monotone operator frameworks (Dahmani, 2015).
 In addition to classical linearity requirements on the right-hand side, the results allow for potentially unbounded Lipschitz-type assumptions.
 These and other extensions have considerable implications for phenomena modeled by Caputo equations, including viscoelasticity, anomalous diffusion, and population dynamics.
 Furthermore, new results for nonlocal fractional problems establish the existence of solutions using monotone graph conditions; these conditions appear in a wide range of applications.
-(Batit Ozen, 2025)(Lin et al., 2026)(Awad et al., 2023)(Albasheir et al.2023)(Madamlieva & Konstantinov, 2025)(Hu et al., 2026)(SIVARANJANI et al.)(Udo & Eze, 2025)(Ennaceur et al.2026).
+(Batit Ozen, 2025)(Lin , 2026)(Awad ,., 2023)(Albasheir ,.2023)(Madamlieva & Konstantinov, 2025)(Hu , 2026)(SIVARANJANI .)(Udo & Eze, 2025)(Ennaceur .2026).
 Given the generality of the above framework, model-relevant conditions often emerge depending on physical parameters and numerical discretizations.
 For example, Caputo equations with nondecreasing kernels arise naturally in time-fractional Cattaneo and telegraph-like heat-transfer models, yet frameworks ensuring well-posedness with very weak restrictions on kernels may not apply.
 Caputo-type problems with homogeneous-source terms leading to closed dynamic models are frequently encountered in viscoelasticity and elastoplasticity.
 Furthermore, well-posedness for equations without regularizing convolution kernels remains a critical aspect of literature addressing transport, diffusion, or population- and epidemic-dynamic model Caputo formulations.
 Natural bifurcation phenomena and long-time dynamics have also accompanied the emergence of new nonlinear models.
-(Karde et al., 2025)(Ibrahim et al.2026)(Geetha2025)(Kosztołowicz, 2023)(Wei et al., 2023)(Alhejail & Alsaadi, 2026)(Ibrahim et al.2026)(Dekhkonov, 2026)(Angelani et al.2025)(Bonforte et al.2026)
+(Karde ., 2025)(Ibrahim .2026)(Geetha2025)(Kosztołowicz, 2023)(Wei ., 2023)(Alhejail & Alsaadi, 2026)(Ibrahim .2026)(Dekhkonov, 2026)(Angelani .2025)(Bonforte 2026)

 4. Numerical Methods: Advances in Accuracy, Stability, and Efficiency

 The Caputo derivative is a commonly used definition of fractional derivative in the mathematical modeling of many real-world phenomena.
 Clearly separated at an early modeling stage, the memory effects involved in the modeling of the underlying phenomena are fundamental for assessing their theoretical properties, which may influence the choice of numerical methods, meanwhile, offering additional modeling flexibility for boundary conditions.
 Recall in agreement with the Riemann-Liouville derivative and a widely distributed-theoretic generalization definition for fractional derivatives alike, the Caputo derivative is an operator that enables to set initial conditions constituted by usual integer derivatives without additional specifications.
 Noteworthy properties such as with respect to nonlocal, continuous dependence on initial data and the attraction of the zero equilibrium with regard to autonomous systems remain well-documented in literature.
 In the Caputo context, classical models having no fractional term, like ordinary differential equations or partial differential equations, at present have achieved significant advancements since the early works on this topic.
-Such studies brought to attention several research topics on Caputo fractional differential equations computable by numerical and analytic methods, inclu336328b1-bb18-4fbd-9638-244ff96cfc8c the existence, uniqueness, and finite-time blow-up, bifurcation and chaotic dynamics, high-order and stabilizing numerical schemes; and more recently, numerous contributions on the modeling and analysis of applications of Caputo equations (Aceto & Novati, 2018) (Tavares et al., 2015) (Ding & Li, 2014).
-(Nuca & Parsani, 2024)(Saadeh et al.2024)(Ul et al.2024)(Khurshaid & Khurshaid, 2023)(Padder et al.2023)(Alshehry et al., 2024)(Altan et al., 2023)(Deppman et al., 2023)
+Such studies brought to attention several research topics on Caputo fractional differential equations computable by numerical and analytic methods, inclu336328b1-bb18-4fbd-9638-244ff96cfc8c the existence, uniqueness, and finite-time blow-up, bifurcation and chaotic dynamics, high-order and stabilizing numerical schemes; and more recently, numerous contributions on the modeling and analysis of applications of Caputo equations (Aceto & Novati, 2018) (Tavares., 2015) (Ding & Li, 2014).
+(Nuca & Parsani, 2024)(Saadeh .2024)(Ul2024)(Khurshaid & Khurshaid, 2023)(Padder.2023)(Alshehry l., 2024)(Altan ., 2023)(Deppman., 2023)

 4.1.
 Discretization Schemes for Caputo Derivatives